ehsansdr/daily-spring-Tutorial/README.md

 ### **@PathVariable**
-if you want to get some value not in local code text of your local code editor anything else and you want to get value from link of http or from for example searching in browser or insomnia or postman you can declare that in the link in  `{}` and your program inform it is special like `"/d/d/{id}"` in this example `d\d\` is not special but becuase we store id in `{id}` we can get the value that search in the link if you want to get put the value in variable in code and program use the before declaring
+if you want to get some value not in local code text of your local code editor anything else ,and you want to get value from link of http or from for example searching in browser or insomnia or postman you can declare that in the link in  `{}` and your program inform it is special like `"/d/d/{id}"` in this example `d\d\` is not special but becuase we store id in `{id}` we can get the value that search in the link if you want to get put the value in variable in code and program use the before declaring
 parameter:
-`public void putMapping(@PathVariable("id") Integer id){` and the value as id store in your parameter of method and you can use that
+`public void putMapping(@PathVariable("id") Integer id){` and the value as id store in your parameter of method ,and you can use that

 ### **@PropertySource** or **@PropertySources**
-sometimes we have extra files as `.properties` or `.yml` but spring just scan `application.yml` or `application.properties` but if you want to create your own file in `.properties` or `.yml` but spring WILL NOT scan that you should use annotation to inform spring to scan that.For doing that you should use **`@PropertySource`**  **`@PropertySources`** IN RIGHT PLACE if you have just one file use **`@PropertySource`** and use this as this way
+sometimes we have extra files as `.properties` or `.yml` but spring just scan `application.yml` or `application.properties` but if you want to create your own file in `src/main/resources` in `.properties` or `.yml` format but spring WILL NOT scan that you should use annotation to inform spring to scan that.For doing that you should use **`@PropertySource`**  **`@PropertySources`** IN RIGHT PLACE if you have just one file use **`@PropertySource`** and use this as this way